-The Board of Directors presently consists of five directors, who were all elected at the Company's annual general meeting of the shareholders held on June 16, 2022.
+The Board of Directors presently consists of five directors, who were all elected at the Company's annual general meeting of the shareholders held on May 28, 2024.
 Each director holds office until the next annual general meeting of the Company or until his successor is elected or appointed, unless his office is earlier vacated in accordance with the By-Laws of the Company, or pursuant to the provisions of the Canada Business Corporations Act.

 Dr. Albert D. Friesen has served as a director of the Company since September 1997.
 Dr. Arnold Naimark has served as a director of the Company since March 2000.
-Gerald McDole has served as a director of the Company since January 2004.
-On February 1, 2023, Gerald McDole resigned as a director of the Company.
 Peter Quick has served as a director of the Company since November 2005.
 Brent Fawkes has served as a director of the Company since January 2013.
 James Kinley has served as a director of the Company since June 2022.